Deviant-Designs/channel-chopper/README.md

 # Channel-Chopper
-add a Fire button any estim device.
+A Fire button for any estim device.
 Perfect for BDSM play

 ## Quick Disclaimer
 I am neither an electrical engineer or a software developer.
 I made this for fun.
 There are probably many many flaws in this.
 But that being said, it works and works well for what I want.
 I don't mind constructive critiscm at all (actually I'll be greatful for it) but please be nice with it.
 It sucks when you put lots of effort into something and people just hammer it for its flaws :)